profoundry-us/loco_motion/README.md

 # About

-loco-motion is both a set of philosophies / paradigms for developing robust web applications in Ruby on Rails, as well gems and tools to help you execute on your vision quickly and reliably.
+loco-motion is both a set of philosophies and paradigms for developing robust web applications in Ruby on Rails, as well gems and tools to help you execute on your vision quickly and reliably.

 It includes standards for your